Asylum seekers ‘contracted diphtheria overseas’ despite overcrowding

 The Government said on Saturday that a follow-up PCR test indicated that “diphtheria may be the cause of the illness”.

-Public health officials have raised concerns about the spread of the highly-contagious disease as people were moved from the facility to hotels.
+Public health experts have raised concerns about the spread of the highly-contagious disease as people were moved from the facility to hotels.

 According to the Sunday Times, Jim McManus, president of the Association of Directors of Public Health, said: “This situation could and should have been prevented and it is entirely arguable that the lack of information, co-ordination and engagement from the Home Office has made the situation far worse than it could have been.